 Businesses and workers today are encountering an ever-increasing pace and demand for change.
 Advances in technology and other market pressures continue to force companies to face the prospect that they must transform or die.
-Given this environment, it sometimes surprises me to hear comments from customers and prospects that seem to show their lack of appreciation and understanding for managing the people side of change.
+Given this environment, it sometimes surprises me to hear comments from customers and prospects that seem to show their lack of appreciation and understanding for managing the people side of organizational change management.

-In the HBR article, “Leading Change, Why Transformation Efforts Fail,” John Kotter shares that the basic purpose of change management is “To make fundamental change in how business is conducted in order to help cope with a new, more challenging market environment.”
-He also shared an important benefit: “Your org flexes with tectonic shifts in competitors, markets, and tech—leaving rivals far behind.”
+In the HBR article, “Leading Change: Why Transformation Efforts Fail,” John Kotter shares that the basic purpose of change management is “to make fundamental change in how business is conducted in order to help cope with a new, more challenging market environment.”
+Kotter also shared an important benefit: “Your org flexes with tectonic shifts in competitors, markets, and tech—leaving rivals far behind.”
 In today’s environment, who does not want to achieve that?
-Let us dive into my top 10 aims of successful OCM initiatives:
+Let us dive into my top 10 aims of successful organizational change management initiatives:

 - Get clear that without the effective mobilization of people, no transformation, no systems implementation will be successful.
 If this is not a strength of senior leadership or embedded in the organizational culture, get help!
 This will help build trust, a much-needed component of change success.

 - Use the power of persuasion.
 “Persuasion promotes understanding, understanding breeds acceptance, acceptance leads to action.”
-(Garvin & Roberto, Change Through Persuasion, p.112)
+(Garvin & Roberto, Change Through Persuasion)

 - Change does NOT happen overnight.
 It is a journey, but begin early!
 Change is also a process, much like a grief process experienced by human beings.
 The great poet Robert Frost wrote, “The only way out is through.”
 The same applies for moving forward.
 You cannot skip stages, as they build and shortcuts do not work.

 Keywords: Mobilization, Persuasion, Awareness